KelvinHere/book-review-app/testing.md

 Regarding mobile
 - The UI was tested in Chrome Inspection tools, using each of its in built device emulators.
-- I checked that landscape and portrait responsiveness works changing column width if necessary.
+- I checked that mobile landscape and portrait responsiveness works changing column width if necessary.
-- That all text was comfortable to read on smaller. screens.
+- That all text was comfortable to read on smaller screens.

-The app was user tested by friends and family, unusual situations can usually be found under these testing circumstances.
+The app was user tested by friends and family on mobile and desktop, unusual situations can usually be found under these testing circumstances.

 ## User Story Testing
 Answered user stories from the [User Stories](https://github.com/KelvinHere/book-review-app/blob/master/README.md#user-stories) section of [readme.md](https://github.com/KelvinHere/book-review-app/blob/master/README.md)